billnati18/Lego-SQL/README.md

 ​
   3. Impact of Part Material or Color on Set Price: Formulating conjectures regarding the potential influence of part material or color on set prices.
 This analysis intends to uncover whether sets featuring specific materials or colors command varied prices due to rarity or perceived desirability.
 ​
-  4. Effect of Collaboration on LEGO Set Prices: Assessing the average cost disparity between collaboratively produced LEGO sets and those developed solely by the LEGO company.
-This hypothesis aims to determine if collaboration significantly impacts set prices.
+  4. Effect of Collaboration on LEGO Set star ratings and reviews : Assess if LEGO sets created through collaboration significantly differ in average star rating and number of reviews given.
 ​
   5. Relationship Between Piece Count and LEGO Set Prices: Investigating the potential correlation between quoted prices and the quantity of pieces within LEGO sets.
 This analysis aims to explore whether higher piece counts within sets tend to correlate with increased prices.
 ​